laymonage/slides-student-maintainer/slides.md

 - We had an oracle-json-field package for Oracle, and
 - We also have django-jsonfallback that would use the built-in Postgres and django-mysql's JSONFields before falling back to a TextField on others.

-and many, many other packages... some of which predated the built-in Postgres JSONField.
+and many, many other packages... some of which even predated the built-in Postgres JSONField.
 -->

 ---